 Sudden hearing gets worse if not get treated in time and even results in hearing loss.
-As it is an era of a technology the hearing aids and cochlear implants are able to help patients to improve their hearing problem.
+As it is an era of a technology the hearing aids and cochlear implants can help patients to improve their hearing problems.

 Sudden Sensorineural Hearing Loss Causes

 The main cause of SSHL is not specific.
-There is a number of causes for SSHL which include:
+There are several causes for SSHL which include:

 1. Acoustic Neuroma

 There are two different parts of acoustic neuroma.
-One part forwards the sound and the other one send balance information from the inner ear to the brain.
+One part forwards the sound and the other one sends balance information from the inner ear to the brain.

 2. Head Injury or Trauma